bencompton/redux-retro/README.md

 #### Improved TypeScript Support

-In addition, support for TypeScript with vanilla Redux is lacking, and another goal of Redux Retro is improved TypeScript support.
+Support for TypeScript with vanilla Redux is lacking, and another goal of Redux Retro is improved TypeScript support.

 ## Prerequisites